Do you feel lost because you are thinking “I should be earning more in my business”?

 Idea #1 – Write down the feelings that you are experiencing

-The first thing is to call out what is going on for yourself.
+The first thing is to call out what is going on.
 Take a moment when you finish listening to this podcast and jot down some feelings and some thoughts about what is actually showing up for you.
 Far too often, we are running day to day and getting the list of things done.
 You’re always running, running, running.

 I get caught up in the rat race, too